jeanctech/git-notes/Ssh-Authentication.md

     Replace "your_mail@example.com" with your email address.
 You can leave the password blank if you do not want to protect your private key with a password.

-2. Add your SSH key to an SSH agent (optional but recommended):
+2. Add your Ssh key to an Ssh agent (optional but recommended):

-    You can use an SSH agent to manage your keys more securely and avoid having to enter the private key password every time you connect to the remote server.
+    You can use an Ssh agent to manage your keys more securely and avoid having to enter the private key password every time you connect to the remote server.
 Run the following commands:

     ```shell
     eval "$(ssh-agent -s)"